Racer159/jackal/docs/12-contribute-to-zarf/2-testing.md

-Currently, we primarily test Zarf through a series of end-to-end tests located in the [e2e directory](https://github.com/defenseunicorns/zarf/tree/main/src/test/e2e) of the project.
-This directory houses all of the e2e tests that we use to verify Zarf's functionality in an environment that replicates a live setting.
+Currently, we primarily test Jackal through a series of end-to-end tests located in the [e2e directory](https://github.com/defenseunicorns/jackal/tree/main/src/test/e2e) of the project.
+This directory houses all of the e2e tests that we use to verify Jackal's functionality in an environment that replicates a live setting.
 The tests in this directory undergo automatic execution against several K8s distros whenever a pull request is created or updated.
-Through this testing, we ensure that Zarf performs consistently across a range of K8s environments, ensuring its reliability for users.
+Through this testing, we ensure that Jackal performs consistently across a range of K8s environments, ensuring its reliability for users.

-In addition, Zarf undergoes a series of unit tests for specific functions where edge cases prove difficult to cover through end-to-end testing alone.
-You can locate these tests in the [src/pkg directory](https://github.com/defenseunicorns/zarf/tree/main/src/pkg), where they are identified by `*_test.go` files.
+In addition, Jackal undergoes a series of unit tests for specific functions where edge cases prove difficult to cover through end-to-end testing alone.
+You can locate these tests in the [src/pkg directory](https://github.com/defenseunicorns/jackal/tree/main/src/pkg), where they are identified by `*_test.go` files.

 ## Dependencies

-To run the end-to-end tests locally, you must meet the same prerequisites as those required for building and running Zarf, which include:
+To run the end-to-end tests locally, you must meet the same prerequisites as those required for building and running Jackal, which include:

 1. GoLang >= `1.19.x`.
 2. Make.
-3. Any clean K8s cluster (local or remote) or Linux with sudo if you want to use the Zarf-installed K3s cluster.
+3. Any clean K8s cluster (local or remote) or Linux with sudo if you want to use the Jackal-installed K3s cluster.
 4. NodeJS >= `18.x.x`.

 ### CLI End-to-End Tests